- Daniel Craig

 In the penultimate Bond novel, You Only Live Twice, written in 1964, after Sean Connery had so successfully established the character, author Ian Fleming gave Bond a Scots backstory, with his father hailing from Glencoe.
 This becomes the place to which Bond takes M to draw Silva out into the open.

-Skyfall filming location: 007 returns to the Highlands with M: Buachaille Etive Beag, Glencoe, Scotland
+Skyfall filming location: 007 returns to the Highlands with M: Buachaille Etive Mor, Glencoe, Scotland

 Bond and M arrive in the Highlands on the A82 in front of the misty peaks of Buachaille Etive Mor and Buachaille Etive Beag.
 It’s a suitably breathtaking locale, previously seen onscreen in Braveheart and Highlander.